qteatime/kate/docs/source/user/importer/index.rst

 --------------------

 The Kate Importer is released as a standard cartridge.
-Download the ``standard-cartridges.zip`` file from either the `GitHub releases page <https://github.com/qteatime/kate/releases>`_ or the `Itch.io stable mirror <https://cute-the-niini.itch.io/kate-importer>`_.
-You'll find the importer cartridge inside this ZIP file.
+Download the ``kate-importer.kart`` file from either the
+`GitHub releases page <https://github.com/qteatime/kate/releases>`_ or the `Itch.io stable mirror <https://cute-the-niini.itch.io/kate-importer>`_.

-To install, you can drag-and-drop the ``kate-importer.kart`` file on a Kate emulator, or use |btn_berry_text| to bring the context menu and select ``Install cartridge...``.
+To install, you can drag-and-drop the cartridge file on a Kate emulator window, or use |btn_berry_text| to bring the context menu and select ``Install cartridge...``.